forattini-dev/s3db.js/README.md

 ### Insights

-- This implementation of Database ORM is focused on `key=value`, access like a document implementation, due to the fact that we are using S3 apis that work like that for files.
+- This implementation of ORM simulates a document repository.
+Due to the fact that `s3db.js` uses `aws-sdk`'s' S3 api; all requests are GET/PUT as `key=value` resources.
+So the best case scenario is to access like a document implementation.

-- For better use of the <a href="#cache">`cache`</a>, the best is to use sequential ids with leading zeros (eq: 000001, 000002, 000003) due to s3 sorting keys method.
+- For better use of the <a href="#cache">`cache`</a> (and listing), the best ID format is to use sequential ids with leading zeros (eq: 00001, 00002, 00003) due to S3 internal keys sorting method.

 ### Client

-Your `S3db` client can be initiated with options:
+Your `s3db.js` client can be initiated with options:

 |   option    | optional |                     description                     |   type    |   default   |
 | :---------: | :------: | :-------------------------------------------------: | :-------: | :---------: |